 - Don’t skip putting on the melted butter.
 You can use canola oil if you like as well, but the oil or butter helps the seasonings to adhere to the bird.

 - You can use other seasonings.
-If you don’t like the above rub, you can rub your bird with other seasonings such as poultry seasoning, barbecue seasoning (use a shaker like this one), or granulated garlic.
+If you don’t like the above rub, you can rub your bird with other seasonings such as turkey seasoning, poultry seasoning, barbecue seasoning (use a shaker like this one), or granulated garlic.

 - Smoke low and slow.
 Smoking it on low and super slow allows the flavor of the seasonings and the wood chips to really penetrate the meat, packing it with a juicy flavor.